zencephalon/expo/docs/pages/versions/unversioned/sdk/storereview.md

 | itemId    | `string` | Analytics provider token.                                                                   |
 | itemId    | `string` | Advertising partner token.                                                                  |
 | productId | `string` | SKU for the In-App Purchase product to render at the top of the product page. iOS 11+ only. |

+### StoreReviewPreviewResultType

+The `type` returned from `StoreReview.presentPreviewAsync(...)`.

+- **`cancel`**: The iTunes preview was closed by the user.
+- **`dismiss`**: The iTunes preview is programmatically closed using `StoreReview.dismissPreviewAsync()`.
+- **`locked`**: A pending preview was already in progress when `StoreReview.presentPreviewAsync()` was invoked extraneously.
+This can occur when a user spams an interaction that presents the preview before the preview has time to cover the button.

+## Error Codes

+### `E_STORE_REVIEW_UNSUPPORTED`

+Requesting an App Store review is not supported on this device.
+The device must be iOS 10.3 or greater.
+Android and web are not supported.
+Be sure to check for support with `isAvailableAsync()` to avoid this error.

+### `E_STORE_REVIEW_PREVIEW_UNSUPPORTED`

+iTunes previews are not supported on the device. iTunes previews are not supported in the iOS simulator.

+### `E_STORE_REVIEW_PREVIEW_LOADING`

+Failed to load the iTunes preview.
+This happens after the controller is dismissed when it was loaded with invalid options, or when the controller was dismissed before the content could be loaded over the network.

+If there is an undocumented or unexpected error it will use this error code too.

+### `E_STORE_REVIEW_PREVIEW_PENDING`

+Thrown when an iTunes preview is already being presented.
+In theory this shouldn't be thrown because `{ type: 'locked' }` exists.

+### `E_STORE_REVIEW_PREVIEW_INVALID_OPTIONS`

+Thrown when `presentPreviewAsync` is invoked without a valid numeric `itemId` option.
+Note that an invalid `itemId` can still be provided but iTunes won't be able to load the preview, if this happens then `E_STORE_REVIEW_PREVIEW_LOADING` is thrown after the controller is closed.

 ---